-What you might not be thinking about (yet) is how coronavirus could impact your divorce process.
-Which is why I’m here with this Q&A about how to prepare yourself if and when the time comes that coronavirus does start to impact your divorce:
+There are a lot of questions about how Coronavirus / COVID-19 could affect your divorce process, which is why I’m here with this Q&A about how to prepare yourself if and when COVID does impact your divorce:

-I’m quarantined due to coronavirus/COVID-19, but I’m in the middle of divorce negotiations with my ex.
-How do we move forward if I can’t even leave the house?
+I’m quarantined due to COVID-19, but I’m in the middle of divorce negotiations with my ex.
+How will Coronavirus affect my divorce and how do we move forward if I can’t even leave the house?

 Actually, if you’re working through Hello Divorce to complete your divorce, you’re already set up to complete the entire divorce process without leaving your house.
 You and your ex can complete your divorce paperwork, including financial disclosures, online via our Divorce Navigator, at your own pace, from wherever you want.
 And, our Divorce Plus and Divorce with Benefits packages will continue as usual, with a legal document assistant preparing all of your divorce documents for you and then sending them for you to sign digitally via our e-signature tool.
 You (and your ex) can also access our flat-rate legal coaching and mediation services by phone, video, text or even online chat – all from the comfort of your own homes.